jacksheehy15/milestone-project-1/README.md

 As a Frequent User, I want to be abel to navigate to the organisations social media easily.

 At the bottom of every page their is a footer which content is consistent throughout all pages.
-To the right hand side of the footer for tablets/laptop the user can see the social links, phone number and email address.
+The footer for tablets/laptop the user can see the social links, phone number and email address.
 These will be located in the middle of the footer on a mobile device.

 Further Testing
 The Website was tested on Google Chrome, Internet Explorer, Safari browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6, iPhone 8 and iPad Pro.
+The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6, iPhone 8 and iPad Pro and a custom device which I own, a Samsung Galaxy S20 Ultra.
 A large amount of testing was done to ensure that all pages were linking correctly.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 Known Bugs